ERitzman/UnitXP_SP3/UnitXP_SP3/README.md

 # UnitXP Service Pack 3

 ## NOTICE - original addon by AllFoxxy is no longer on GitHub - this is my copy for archive - I am not the developer.
-### *To make this addon work - You will need to COPY ALL FILES to your ~/Turtle Wow/Interface/Addons/UnitXP_SP3 folder and then MOVE the *UnitXP_SP3.dll* file to your ~Turtle WoW/ main folder (Where the Launcher and EXE Files are) -be sure to ADD UnitXP_SP# to your dlls.txt if not already added by SuperWoWHook or VanillaFixes*
+### *To make this addon work - You will need to COPY ALL FILES to your ~/Turtle Wow/Interface/Addons/UnitXP_SP3 folder and then MOVE the *UnitXP_SP3.dll* file to your ~Turtle WoW/ main folder (Where the Launcher and EXE Files are) -be sure to ADD UnitXP_SP3 to your dlls.txt if not already added by SuperWoWHook or VanillaFixes*

 An attempt to make Vanilla 1.12 modern...